Universal scale-free representations in human visual cortex: Results

 We next explore whether representational dimensions are shared \emph{between} individuals (i.e., whether their latent dimensions co-vary for the same stimuli).
 Representations can be compared across subjects using methods like RSA \autocite{Kriegeskorte2008} or hyperalignment \autocite{Haxby2011}, with the latter enabling comparisons of individual dimensions across subjects.
 This hyperalignment is achieved by our cross-decomposition technique.
 We use it to estimate the cross-covariance spectrum between individuals \(\Sigma_k(X, Y)\) for the subset of 766 images which were shown to all participants at least twice in the Natural Scenes Dataset experiment.

 The right panel of Figure~\ref{fig:general} shows the results for comparisons relative to subject 1.
 In this figure, the square symbols represent the within-subject spectrum for subject 1 (as in the left panel), and the circles represent comparisons with other subjects.
 This analysis reveals that the between-subject spectra are remarkably similar to the within-subject spectrum---again exhibiting a scale-free power-law distribution that spans slightly over two orders of magnitude of latent dimensions.
 Comparisons between all other pairs of subjects yielded similar results and are shown in Figure~\ref{fig:general-all}.
 Note that the upper bounds of these spectra are limited by the size of the available dataset---we expect that with more stimuli, even more shared dimensions would likely be revealed.
 As shown in Figure~\ref{fig:vary-n-stimuli}, reliability diminishes for dimensions near the upper limit determined by the number of stimuli, suggesting that the highest rank dimensions are the most susceptible to noise and misestimation.
 However, these analyses also show that the reliability of these same ranks can be dramatically improved by simply increasing the number of stimuli.
-Finally, we also replicated our finding of a high-dimensional shared spectrum in another dataset by analyzing the large-scale THINGS dataset of fMRI responses to object images \autocite{Hebart2023} (Figure~\ref{fig:things}).
+Finally, we also replicated our finding of a high-dimensional shared spectrum in other large-scale datasets, including a different human fMRI dataset (the THINGS dataset of neural responses to object images \autocite{Hebart2023}, Figure~\ref{fig:things}) as well as a monkey electrophysiology dataset (the THINGS ventral stream spiking dataset \autocite{Papale2025}, Figure~\ref{fig:between-monkey}), demonstrating that this power-law pattern is neither specific to this particular dataset nor a statistical artifact of fMRI data.

 As discussed above, we present null tests and a comparison to the (non-visual) frontal region in Figure~\ref{fig:significance-test} for subjects 1 and 2.
 Fitting the cross-spectrum in the general visually responsive region with a power law over two orders of magnitude leads to an index of about \(-1.5\), similar to the one obtained for the within-subject covariance.